PagePerfecttech/acps-news/README.md

-# FlipNews
+# Vizag News

-FlipNews is a modern news application that displays articles in a card format with a vertical swipe navigation system.
+Vizag News is a modern Telugu news application that displays articles in a card format with a vertical swipe navigation system.
 Users can swipe up or down to navigate between news articles and ads.

 ## Features